sigsum/log-go/doc/rate-limit.md

 a `sigsum-token:` header in the http request, which must be provided by the submitter.
 The header includes a domain name and signature, and it is used only if the log can verify the signature using a public key retrieved from DNS.
-(In particular, the submitter's IP adress and any associated PTR records are not consulted).
+(In particular, the submitter's IP address and any associated PTR records are not consulted).

 Note that all subdomains of the configured domain are allowed, i.e.,